North Carolina, PhD'03

-Jeffrey Beneker's primary research interest is in Greco-Roman biography and historiography.
-He has written a book on Plutarch's biographical method, The Passionate Statesman: Eros and Politics in Plutarch's Lives (Oxford University Press 2012), and articles on Plutarch, Cornelius Nepos, Suetonius, and Homer.
-He has recently completed, with Craig Gibson (University of Iowa), an edition of the progymnasmata of Nikephoros Basilakes for the Dumbarton Oaks Medieval Library (Harvard University Press 2016).
-He is currently writing a biography of Pompey the Great (under contract with Princeton University Press), and with Georgia Tsouvala, (Illinois State University) he is co-editing a book on the discourse of marriage in the Greek and Latin literature of the Roman Empire (under contract with University of Wisconsin Press).
-In addition to teaching courses in Greek and Latin language and literature, he teaches lecture courses on Classical Mythology, Greco-Roman religion, and Roman Civilization.
+Jeff Beneker’s primary research interest is in Greco-Roman biography and historiography.
+He has written a book on Plutarch’s biographical method, The Passionate Statesman: Eros and Politics in Plutarch’s Lives (Oxford University Press 2012), and translated Plutarch’s political essays in How to Be a Leader (Princeton University Press 2019).
+With Craig Gibson (University of Iowa) he has published an edition and translation of the Byzantine progymnasmata of Nikephoros Basilakes for the Dumbarton Oaks Medieval Library (Harvard University Press 2016) and is cooperating with Gibson on a translation of The Book of Syntipas the Philosopher, also for Dumbarton Oaks.
+He is currently writing a biography of Pompey the Great (for Princeton University Press) and co-editing a book on the discourse of marriage in Greco-Roman literature (for University of Wisconsin Press).
+In addition to teaching courses in Greek language and literature, he teaches lecture courses on Classical Mythology, Greco-Roman religion, and Greek civilization.